 FedEx Worker Hazards

-For individuals working around a dock environment, their occupation can be extremely hazardous, especially when working with intense noise, and exposure to fumes, exhaust, and adverse weather conditions.
-During certain seasonal times of the year, the workload can become unmanageable and produce extended hours well past the forty-hour workweek.
-The deadline-oriented fast-paced environment can lead to a quick turnaround of employees.
+For individuals working around a dock environment, their occupation can be extremely hazardous, especially when working with intense noise and exposure to fumes, exhaust, and adverse weather conditions.
+In addition, during certain seasonal times of the year, the workload can become unmanageable and produce extended hours well past the forty-hour workweek.

-Serious hazards involved in working as a delivery driver, cargo loaders, and dock worker include:
+Serious hazards involved in working as a delivery driver, cargo loader, and dock worker include:

-- Following incidences from working at tall heights and on ladders or the back of the trailer
+- Working at tall heights and on ladders or the back of the trailer

 - Slips and trips occurring from slippery surfaces

-- Heavy load cargo overturns from shifting merchandise while the vehicle was moving.
+- Heavy load cargo overturns from shifting merchandise while the vehicle is moving.

 - Locking device uncoupling accidents where the tractor and the trailer separate unexpectedly

-- Unsuspectingly transporting dangerous chemicals that could cause chemical burns, explosions or other serious hazards.
+- Unsuspectingly transporting dangerous chemicals could cause chemical burns, explosions, or other serious hazards.